-Over the 10 year period of the programmes (2014-2020 + 3 year closure period) the focus of the programmes may be modified when justified.
-Frequently the modifications involve realloactions of the planned investments to adapt to changing demands, socio-economic needs or strategic priorities.
+Over the 10 year period of the programmes (2014-2020 + 3 year closure period) the investment focus of the programmes may be modified when justified.
+Modifications frequently involve realloactions of the planned investments to adapt to changing demands, socio-economic needs or strategic priorities.
 Using the annualised "planned vs implemented" data set you can compare changes in planned amounts year on year.
 This is highly detailed.

 The annual reporting includes information on the 5 dimension in the programmes and on three additional dimensions:

 - Location Dimension: this involved NUTS3 or NUTS2 codes for the geographic location of the projects selected;